-Tranmere Rovers manager Micky Mellon hailed his side’s character and endeavour as they overcame 10-man Newport County 1-0 in extra-time at Wembley Stadium in the Sky Bet League Two Play-Off Final to secure a back-to-back promotion.
+Manager Micky Mellon praised his side’s character and endeavour after Tranmere Rovers overcame Newport County in the Sky Bet League Two Play-Off Final to secure promotion at Wembley Stadium.

-In a goalless 90 minutes, in which Michael Flynn’s Newport had captain Mark O’Brien sent off by referee Ross Joyce in the 89th minute for a foul on Rovers top-scorer James Norwood, the Final looked to be heading to penalties before Jennings’ late heroics for the Wirral club.
+In a goalless 90 minutes, in which Michael Flynn’s Newport had captain Mark O’Brien sent off in the 89th minute for a foul on Rovers top-scorer James Norwood, the match looked to be heading to penalties before Jennings’ late heroics.

-“Many of that team played in the Conference National last year and I’m absolutely delighted for them and there has been a lot of hard, hard work involved to get there.
+“A lot of the squad played in the National League last season and I am delighted for the team.
+There has been a lot of hard work involved to win promotion.

-“I expected it to go to penalties if I’m honest, both sets of players deserve an amazing amount of credit, but I am delighted to get over the line and we were made to work very hard for it.
+“I expected the game to go to penalties, if I am being honest.
+Both sets of players deserve an amazing amount of credit, but I am delighted we have won, and we were made to work very hard for it.

-“Newport kept fighting, they kept up the pressure with their long throw-ins and set-pieces into the box, they were really big and made it really difficult for us.
+“Newport kept fighting, they kept up the pressure with their long throw-ins and set-pieces into the box, but we fought hard for the clean sheet.”

-A full interview with Micky will be available to watch on iFollow.
+A full interview with Micky is available to watch on iFollow.
 Please CLICK HERE to subscribe and watch.